francescobarbara/TargetMalaria_UROP_Imperial_College/approximate_bayesian_computation_ABC/README.md

 a specifically given estimate.
 You pick the true parameters, create the synthetic real data, then choose the 3 estimates and see what the value of the dissimilarity function is

+**multiple_tests_script.R** Here I want to do multiple (14 in my case) sequential Montecarlos for different true parameters
+ The script was run overnight and it is set up in a way such that it saves each dataframe once that specific run of the MC algo is finished The reults are stored in **test_table .csv**

+**uniform_assumption_test.R**  Here I am trying to see how much the uniform approximation holds, and the consequent Normal test that I introduced to estimate the probability that 'real data can come from an estimated triplet'
+Essentially the question is, how many points do I need to simulate to get an empirical cdf that behaves well?
+ To this aim, for each i in [1,...,no_sim] , I store the value of the dissimilarity easure After all the simulatons, I check to see whether the variance is the same as the assumed one under the Uniform assumpution